Push Metrics

 c.inc(1.6) # Increment by given value

-suffix will be added.
-This is for compatibility between OpenMetrics and the Prometheus text format, as OpenMetrics requires the _total
+If there is a suffix of `_total` on the metric name, it will be removed.
+When exposing the time series for counter, a `_total` suffix will be added.
+This is for compatibility between OpenMetrics and the Prometheus text format, as OpenMetrics requires the `_total` suffix.

 There are utilities to count exceptions raised: